json-api/json-api/_format/1.1/index.md

 An extension-associated key **MUST NOT** be added at any location where the extension's specification does not define how to interpret the key's value.

-> In practice, extension-associated keys are only allowed in a subset of the places where a meta object can occur.
+> In practice, extension-associated keys are only allowed as children of a `"meta"` object, and only when that `"meta"` object is not within the `"jsonapi"` object.
 This is because extensions are also [limited](#extending-profile-extensions-characteristics) in where they can permit their data to appear.
-In particular, extension-associated keys are _not_ allowed anywhere within attributes objects or meta objects, or as keys directly under `relationships` and `links` objects.

 The following document demonstrates these rules by adding a hypothetical extension that has the URI `http://jsonapi.org/extensions/last-modified`: